-He teaches simple concrete steps anyone can take to train their brain to be happier.
-(13)
+He teaches simple concrete steps that anyone can take to rewire their brain to be happier.
+(42)

-He found that doing one of the following activities daily for three weeks significantly increased both optimism and life satisfaction.
+Doing one of the following exercises daily for three weeks can significantly raise your levels of both optimism and life satisfaction.

 - Jot down three things you’re grateful for.